jruels/tf-gcp/labs/tf-write-module/index.md

 Each of these files serves a purpose:

 - `LICENSE` will contain the license under which your module will be distributed.
 When you share your module, the `LICENSE` file will let people using it know the terms under which it has been made available.
 Terraform itself does not use this file.
 - `README.md` will contain documentation describing how to use your module, in markdown format.
-Terraform does not use this file, but services like the Terraform Registry and GitHub will display the contents of this file to people who visit your module's Terraform Registry or GitHub page`
+Terraform does not use this file, but services like the Terraform Registry and GitHub will display the contents of this file to people who visit your module's Terraform Registry or GitHub page.
 - `main.tf` will contain the main set of configuration for your module.
 You can also create other configuration files and organize them however makes sense for your project.
 - `variables.tf` will contain the variable definitions for your module.
 When your module is used by others, the variables will be configured as arguments in the `module block`.
 Since all Terraform values must be defined, any variables that are not given a default value will become required arguments.
 Variables with default values can also be provided as module arguments, overriding the default value.
 - `outputs.tf` will contain the output definitions for your module.
 Module outputs are made available to the configuration using the module, so they are often used to pass information about the parts of your infrastructure defined by the module to other parts of your configuration.